LOADING ...

 About a actually, you spoke on the ground.

-The is gonna open up and swallow the evil.
+The ground is gonna open up and the evil.

-That's how I see it, my is bond.
+how I see it, my word is bond.

-I see and the ground is the for the poor people,
+I see and the is the symbol for the poor people,

-The poor is gonna open up this whole world
+The poor people is gonna open up this world

 And swallow up the people.

-'Cause the rich people be so fat, they gonna be so appetizing,
+'Cause the rich people gonna be so fat, gonna be so appetizing,

 You know I'm saying, wealthy, appetizing.